The exam will be a Quiz on Canvas.

 The Exam is NOT open book.

 ANY cheating, use of notes, text, or communication during the exam will result in a “0” on the exam and an “F” in the course.
-The exam will be monitored by Zoom.

 Some of the topics to review include (this is not an exhaustive list):